molebna/Labs_java/README.md

-# Annotation and Code Generation in Java
+# Annotation and reflection in Java

 ### Author: Molebna Maria

 ## Description

-This project implements a framework for generating SQL queries (Create, Read, Update, Delete) for arbitrary objects in Java, utilizing a mapping of object fields to database columns.
-It avoids reflection to maintain high performance and provides a type-safe and extensible solution for SQL generation.
+This project implements a set of operations (Create, Read, Update, Delete) for arbitrary annotated objects using Java.
+It demonstrates the functionality of these operations using reflection and non-reflection-based approaches.

 ## Features

-- Field-to-Column Mapping: Allows manual mapping of object fields to database table columns.
-- Type-Safe SQL Generation: Supports automatic handling of text and numeric fields for proper SQL formatting.
-- Customizable Generators: Easily extendable for different domain classes (e.g., User, Cat, Product).
+- Reflection-based CRUD operations for dynamic object-to-database field mappings.
+- Manual CRUD implementation for comparison of reflection performance.
-- Manual Implementation: Avoids reflection for better performance and clarity.
+- Time measurement for CRUD operations with and without reflection.
-- Demonstration Classes: Includes three distinct example classes to showcase CRUD operations.

 ## Requirements